-AI Computer Vision is an AI skill that enables all UiPath Robots to see every element on a computer screen.
-Now, businesses and RPA developers can automate tasks on most virtual desktop interface (VDI) environments—regardless of framework or operating system.
+AI Computer Vision enables all UiPath Robots to see every element of an interface.
+You can easily build a vision-based automation that will run on most virtual desktop interface (VDI) environments—regardless of framework or operating system.

 With AI Computer Vision, your robot can see on-screen elements with human-like recognition.

-Lets robots recognize and interact with more on-screen fields and components—even Flash, Silverlight, PDFs, and images
+Enable robots to recognize and interact with more on-screen fields and components—even Flash, Silverlight, PDFs, and images

 Relieves issues with failure-prone image automation techniques and with selector-based targeting on desktops